DaveBackus/Data_Bootcamp_Book/py-fun1.md

 * `Data_Bootcamp` directory.
 The place in your computer where you store files for this course.

-**Exercise.**
+**Exercise.**  Ask questions if you find any of these steps mysterious:

 * Start Spyder.
-If you're not sure how, return to the prevous chapter.
 * In Spyder, point to the editor, IPython console, and Object inspector.
 * Open a new (empty) code file in Spyder and save it as  `bootcamp_class_pyfun1.py` in your `Data_Bootcamp` directory/folder.
 This file will serve as your notes for this class.